Jaromír Zmrhal: Slavia Prague

-Brescia
+Brescia and Loan to Mladá Boleslav

-On 6 August 2019, Zmrhal signed a 4 year contract with Italian club Brescia.
+On 6 August 2019, Zmrhal signed a four-year contract with Italian club Brescia.
 The transfer fee was reported to be €3.75m.

-Loan to Mladá Boleslav

 On 1 February 2021, Zmrhal moved to Czech club Mladá Boleslav, on a loan deal until the end of the season.

+Apollon Limassol

+On 4 July 2024, Zmrhal signed a contract with Cypriot club Apollon Limassol until May 2026.

 International career

-Zmrhal got his first call up to the senior Czech Republic side for 2018 FIFA World Cup qualifiers against Germany and Azerbaijan in October 2016.
-He made his senior debut on 11 October 2016 against Azerbaijan.
-He scored his first goal in his second cap, a 2–1 home win against Norway in the World Cup qualification round.
+Zmrhal got his first call up to the senior Czech Republic side for 2018 FIFA World Cup qualifiers against Germany and Azerbaijan in October 2016, debuting against the latter on 11 October.

+He scored his first goal in his second appearance, a 2–1 home victory against Norway in the World Cup qualification round.